-Wind turbines began production in the United States in the 1970s, and since then the number of wind farms has steadily increased.
+Wind turbine production began in the United States in the 1970’s, and since then the number of wind farms has steadily increased.
 In 2013, the Department of Energy reported that there were around 833 wind farms in the United States.
 These turbines consist of three rotors, or propellers, attached to a tall tower used to reach high winds in order to generate enough electricity to power whatever needs the energy.

 While these “traditional” wind turbines have been used for a while to generate wind energy, a company called Vortex Bladeless has created a propeller-less wind turbine to harness vorticity, the whirlpools of the wind that typically build up and surround tall structures.
 Vorticity usually causes trouble for architects and engineers and is seen as a nuisance; Vortex Bladeless, however, sees this extra wind energy as an untapped renewable energy technology and hopes its propeller-less turbines are even more effective.

 Another example of a common renewable energy technology would be solar panels.
 Harnessing the energy from the sun is one of our most abundant opportunities in power generation.
 In fact, the Union of Concerned Scientists reports that 18 days of sunshine is equal to the amount of energy found in all of Earth’s reserves of fossil fuels.